The Annals of Frontier and Exploratory Science

 Starting in the p.
 690:

-"The mean current density in a medium MATH in each point of a body is the function of strength of electric and magnetic fields.
-Apart of that, if these fields are changing in the space and in time, the mean current density will depend of speed of changing of vectors MATH and MATH in time and of spatial derivatives of these variables, i.e.
+"The mean current density in a medium in each point of a body is the function of strength of electric and magnetic fields.
+Apart of that, if these fields are changing in the space and in time, the mean current density will depend of speed of changing of vectors and in time and of spatial derivatives of these variables, i.e.

-As soon as the fields apparently assumed to be weak, it is possible to expand function $f$ into the series over powers of the variables and restrain the expansion by the first power terms."
+As soon as the fields apparently assumed to be weak, it is possible to expand function into the series over powers of the variables and restrain the expansion by the first power terms."

 In the p.
 691: